Skip to content

 • “What kind of person do I want to be this holiday season?”

-• “What matters most to me: connection, calm, authenticity, kindness?”
+• “What is most important to me: connection, calm, authenticity, kindness?”

 Examples: